-- While most wildcats see their numbers dwindling rapidly, the beautiful Ocelot holds the distinction of being one of the few wild felines that the IUCN lists as a Species of Least Concern.
+- Very fortunately, while most wildcats see their numbers dwindling rapidly, the beautiful Ocelot stands apart.
+That’s because the creature holds the distinction of being one of the few wild felines that the IUCN lists as a Species of Least Concern.

 Ocelot Physical Description

-In color, the fur of the Ocelot is predominantly a tawny yellow with numerous black markings.
-The neck and belly typically display a white coloring.
-Its fur usually remains short on the belly but grows longer on the back.
+In color, the fur of the gorgeous Ocelot displays predominantly a tawny yellow with numerous black markings.
+Additionally, the neck and belly typically display a white coloring.
+Meanwhile, its fur usually remains short on the belly but grows longer on the back.

-The small ears also usually remain rounded and display a prominent white spot.
+But, its distinctiveness does not end there.
+Adding to its visual appeal, the small ears usually remain rounded.
+These also display a prominent white spot, creating a dramatic effect.
 The eyes most commonly show a brown color that reflects patterns of gold in bright light.